piemasters/Electron-Angular/README.md

 |`npm run electron:mac`|  Builds the application and generates an `.app` file that can be run on Mac (when run on a Mac OS) |
 |`npm test`| Executes all unit tests in the browser |
 |`npm run e2e`| Executes all e2e tests in the browser |

+## Add a specific lib to the electron main thread

+Import the library (e.g. rxjs) in npm dependencies (not devDependencies) with `npm install --save`.
+It will be loaded by electron during build phase and added to the final package.
+To use the library import it in `main.ts`.

+## Browser mode
+To execute the application in the browser with hot reload run `npm run ng:serve:web`.
+Note that you can't use Electron or NodeJS native libraries in this case.
+Check `providers/electron.service.ts` to see how conditional imports of electron/Native libraries is done.